Avengers: Age of Ultron

 Violence

-Characters are seen in pain, electrocuted, struck by arrows and laser guns, punching and kicking each other, but there is minimal blood.
+During fight scenes characters can be seen in pain, electrocuted, struck by arrows and laser guns, punching and kicking each other, but there is minimal blood.
 There are also a few large explosions.

 The strongest scenes of violence include: